webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 Sometimes websites will log users out or expire cookies after a period of time.
 In these cases, when crawling the browser profile can still be loaded but may not behave as it did when it was initially set up.

 To update the profile, go to the profile's details page and press the _Edit Browser Profile_ button to load and interact with the sites that need to be re-configured.
 When finished, press the _Save Browser Profile_ button to return to the profile's details page.

-## Best practice: Create web archiving-specific accounts

-Some websites may rate limit or lock your account if they deem crawling-related activity to be suspicious, such as logging in from a new location.

-While your login information (username, password) is not archived, *other* data such as cookies, location, etc.. may be part of a logged in content (after all, personalized content is often the goal of paywalls).

-Due to nature of social media especially, existing accounts may have personally identifiable information, even when accessing otherwise public content.

-For these reasons, we recommend creating dedicated accounts for archiving anything that is paywalled but otherwise public, especially on social media platforms.

-Of course, there are exceptions -- such as when the goal is to archive personalized or private content accessible only from designated accounts.